 24 Hours of LeMons Hosts Season Finale at Sonoma Raceway This Weekend

 SONOMA, Calif.
 (Nov.
-29, 2016) - Sonoma Raceway will host one of the world's most unique endurance races, as the 24 Hours of LeMons hosts its season finale on the wine country road course this weekend, Dec.
-3-4.
+28, 2017) - One of the world's most unique endurance races returns to Sonoma Raceway this weekend, as the 24 Hours of LeMons hosts its season finale on the wine country road course, Dec.
+2-3.

 The "Arse-Freeze-Apalooza" features a full field of entries that cost no more than $500 to purchase, fix-up and prepare.
 Put away your notions of sleek-bodied, turbo-charged pieces of engineering brilliance and prepare yourself for the likes of RVs going toe-to-toe with Cadillacs and station wagons.
 This is a one-of-a-kind endurance race that you have to see to believe.

 Prepare for plenty of noise, wacky penalties and questionably civilized fun before, during and after the on-track action on Saturday and Sunday.
 Following the checkered flag, there's the gala awards ceremony, wherein trophies and plaques are presented and the winner's purses are paid out in nickels.

 Nearly 200 teams are entered for the 24 Hours of LeMons' final event of the year, which featured seven events on the West Region in 2017.
 Those vying for victory at this wacky event will include a variety of themed entries, including Taco Ninjas, Cow Fart Racing, Hong Kong Cavaliers, Nachofriend, Safety Third and Go Go Godzilla, to name just a few.

 While all this foolishness is primarily done in the name of fun, it's also done in the name of charity, as a portion of proceeds benefit Sonoma County non-profit organizations through Speedway Children's Charities, the charitable arm of Sonoma Raceway.